cgpeanut/DeployingResources2GCPusingTerraform/README.md

     Defining your network variables
     Creating firewall and associated rules
     Defining public and private subnets
-    Hand on lab: Using Terrafomr to Create a New VPC and Public Subnet in GCP
+    Hand on lab: Using Terraform to Create a New VPC and Public Subnet in GCP
         - Create a service account
             - GCP cpnsole (Hamburger) -> IAM & Admin -> Service Accounts
                 - Click Service account